-Only LEAs assigned a Stage 3 or 4 for their special education program that also meet the criteria outlined in Appendix A will conduct a compliance review for each PBMAS special education indicator assigned a PL 2, 3, or 4.
-Resources are available to assist LEAs with completing the compliance review.
+Only LEAs assigned a Stage 3 or 4 for their special education program will conduct a compliance review for each PBMAS special education indicator assigned a PL 2 or higher.
+Resources are available in ISAM and on the Division of School Improvement webpage to assist LEAs with completing the compliance review.
 LEAs retain the compliance review itself and only submit to TEA if requested.
-However, these LEAs must submit a completed Special Education Compliance Review Summary to the TEA.
-See Appendix A.
+However, LEAs at a stages 3 and 4 are required to submit a completed Special Education Compliance Review Summary to the TEA by February 15. \See Appendix A.

-For LEAs at any level of staging, if noncompliance is identified during the review process, LEAs will develop a CAP which outlines the activities/steps the LEA will take to correct all substantiated findings of noncompliance, to include that:
+For LEAs at any level of staging, if noncompliance is identified during the review process, LEAs will develop a Corrective Action Plan (CAP) which outlines the activities/steps the LEA will take to correct all substantiated findings of noncompliance, to include that:

-- policies and procedures, including operating guidelines and practices are reviewed and revised, as necessary; - professional development is provided to identified staff; - admission, review, and dismissal (ARD) committee meetings are convened to address the noncompliance, and, when required, determine if the noncompliance denied students a free appropriate public education (FAPE), and consider compensatory services, as appropriate; and - develop and engage in monitoring activities to ensure ongoing compliance.
+- policies and procedures, including operating guidelines and practices are reviewed and revised, as necessary: - · professional development is provided to identified staff; - admission, review, and dismissal (ARD) committee meetings are convened to address the noncompliance, and, when required, determine if the noncompliance denied students a free appropriate public education (FAPE), and consider compensatory services, as appropriate; and - develop and engage in monitoring activities to ensure ongoing compliance.